mithunpaul08/remotePrintLectura/README.md

 # Notes
 - for no ssh change the login details to yours obviously

-- as of fall 2018 lw0dand clj1d are the names of the printer in 7th floor kitchen of gould simpson. change that too.
+- as of fall 2018 lw0dand clj1d are the names of the printer in 7th floor kitchen of gould simpson.
+- adding a `d` to the end of the printer name will print double sided pages.
+Eg: `lw0d`

 - make sure the printers are not asleep